practicalli/clojure-web-services/app-servers/atom-based-restart.md

 {% content "httpkit" %}

-## Reference to Jetty server process
+## Reference to HTTPkit server process

 An atom holds an instance of the running server, which is populated by the `app-server-start` function.